-Want our upcoming tips to fly to these islands for less?
-Or our upcoming article about which Atlantic Ocean islands to visit?
+Don’t miss our upcoming tips to fly to these islands for less, or our upcoming article about which Atlantic Ocean islands to visit!

-So, if you have been dreaming of long, sunny days on the beach, this can come true in the Mediterranean.
-Or if you’ve been looking for an island adventure, you’ll have no shortage of activities to choose from on any of the islands we listed.
-I know I’ll be keeping an eye on our flight deals!
+If you have been dreaming of long, sunny days on the beach, this can come true in the Mediterranean.
+Or if you’ve been looking for an island adventure, you’ll have no shortage of activities to choose from on any of these islands.

 What would you like to know about Mediterranean islands?
 Tell us in the comments below.